spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-update.md

 --set spotinst.token="${SPOTINST_TOKEN}
 ```

 If the Ocean Controller is already installed, this action will start a rollout of the Ocean Controller deployment, which will launch the new controller pods and terminate the old ones.
-When the Ocean Controller boots up, it will print the version in the log.
+When the Ocean Controller boots up, the log will print the version.

 ## Ocean Controller Auto-Update

 The Ocean Controller supports auto-update.
-When an updated version of the controller is available, it will automatically be updated.
+When an updated controller version is available, it will automatically be updated.
 By default, auto-update is enabled (for installation using Terraform, the auto-update is disabled by default.
 To enable it, use `disable_auto_update=false`.
 [Learn more](https://registry.terraform.io/modules/spotinst/kubernetes-controller/ocean/latest#input_disable_auto_update)).

-As a best-practice, we recommend leaving Auto-Update enabled because the update procedure is silent and requires no downtime.
+As a best practice, we recommend leaving Auto-Update enabled because the update procedure is silent and requires no downtime.
 In addition, every Ocean Controller version update improves stability and performance, collects new metrics, and supports new K8s versions.

 The process of pushing a new Ocean Controller version requires a change in your environment and is monitored by the Spot team.
 Upon failure, the process will automatically roll back the changes.
 The upgrade is pushed gradually over several days.